 It was nice to have the Warrens back in the picture, even if their time on screen is limited to the beginning and end.
 Their presence helps ground the film in the larger series and offers up common ground that other recent entries like Creation and The Nun lacked.
 The girls also do a good job in their respective roles, continuing a tradition of quality performances in the Conjuring movies.
 Judy in particular carries much of the film’s emotional weight.

-Having Annabelle more or less “activate” many of the other artifacts in the room was a cool idea, and it allowed the filmmakers to utilize multiple antagonists rather than simply the inanimate doll.
+Having Annabelle more or less “activate” many of the other artifacts in the room was a cool idea, and it allowed the filmmakers to employ multiple antagonists rather than simply the inanimate doll.
 The Ferryman is probably the best of the lot, creepily stalking Mary Ellen while Annabelle and The Bride come after Judy and Daniela.
-The Werewolf doesn’t quite connect, though, from the moment it randomly materializes out of a heavy fog to its final appearance on top of the car.
+However, the Werewolf doesn’t quite connect, from the moment it randomly materializes out of a heavy fog to its final appearance on top of the car.